-Baily’s Beads: Caused by shafts of sunlight shining through deep valleys on the lunar limb (edge), they look like a series of brilliant beads popping on and off.
+Baily’s beads: Caused by shafts of sunlight shining through deep valleys on the lunar limb (edge), they look like a series of brilliant beads popping on and off.
 They appear just prior to second contact and just after third contact at annular and total solar eclipses.
 They’re named after the English astronomer Francis Baily, who first described them during the annular eclipse of May 15, 1836.

 Chromosphere: A thin, red-colored layer of solar atmosphere located just above the photosphere.
 It is briefly visible immediately after second contact and just prior to third contact at a total solar eclipse.